+All SID students must develop a second-year proposal in which they identify a development problem or issue to examine in depth in their master's paper.

-All MA/SID students must develop an MA second-year proposal, which should be submitted to the SID practicum coordinator via LATTE by July 1, 2018.
-Writing the second-year proposal should enable you to think through the goals of your second year and make concrete plans whether you are pursuing an advanced study, practicum, or concentration track.
+Writing the second-year proposal should enable students to think through the goals of their second year and make concrete plans, whether they are doing advanced study, a practicum, a concentration, or a dual or joint degree.